Behavior of Gaussian curvature and mean curvature near non-degenerate singular points on wave fronts: Singularities of the second kind.

-\begin{Proof}[Proof of Theorem~\ref{thm:A}] Let $K$ be the Gaussian curvature of $f$.
-As in the proofs of Theorems \ref{thm:main1} and \ref{thm:gaussbdd}, $K\,d\hat A$ is a smooth $2$-form on $\Sigma^2$, and it is equal to zero only at a point where $\kappa_\nu=0$.
-So we get the equivalency of (1) and (2).
+\begin{tProof}{Proof of Theorem~\ref{thm:A}} Let $f\colon{}\U \to (M^3,g)$ be a front and $p\in\U$ a non-degenerate singular point of it.
+Then $p$ is either of the first kind or of the second kind.
+Each of these two cases, we can take an adapted coordinate system $(u,v)$ centered at $p$.
+Then the signed area density function $\lambda(u,v)$ (cf.\ Definition \ref{def:lambda}) vanishes along the $u$-axis.
+So we can write $\lambda(u,v)=v \hat \lambda(u,v)$, where $\hat \lambda(u,v)$ is a smooth function defined on a sufficiently small neighborhood of the $u$-axis, and can write

-We next prove the last assertion.
-We let $(M^3,g)$ be the Euclidean 3-space.
-We denote by $\nu$ the Gauss map of $f$.
-Take an admissible coordinate system $(u,v)$ at a given rank one singular point $p$.
-Since $f$ is a front, $\nu_v(p)\ne 0$.
-Thus $p$ is a singular point of $\nu$ if and only if $\nu_u(p)$ is proportional to $\nu_v(p)$.
-By \eqref{eq:fuv}, $f_u(p)$ is perpendicular to $\nu_v(p)$.
-Since $p$ is of rank one, $f_u(p)\ne 0$ holds.
-Thus, $p$ is a singular point of $\nu$ if and only if $f_u(p)$ is perpendicular to $\nu_u(p)$, namely $\kappa_\nu(p)$ is equal to zero, proving the last assertion. \end{Proof}
+where $\hat K:=vK$ and $K$ is the Gaussian curvature of $f$.
+As in the proofs of Theorems \ref{thm:main1} and \ref{thm:gaussbdd}, $\hat K$ is a smooth function on a sufficiently small neighborhood of the $u$-axis, which proves the first assertion.
+Moreover, $K\, d\hat A$ is equal to zero only at a point where $\kappa_\nu=0$.
+So we get the equivalency of \ref{item:A1} and \ref{item:A3}.